pixelandtonic/CodingStandards/standards/PHP.md

 The property description MUST be above the `@var` tag and there MUST be a blank line between them.

+**Heading Level 1 comments**

-“Heading Level 1 comments”, which act as a heading for one or more methods following it, SHOULD use this style:
+Act as a heading for one or more methods following it, SHOULD use this style:

 ```php
 // Public Methods
 // =============================================================================
 ```

+**Heading Level 2 comments**

-“Heading Level 2” comments, which act as a heading for a group of lines of logical code, SHOULD use this style:
+Act as a heading for a group of lines of logical code, SHOULD use this style:

 ```php
 // Create the field layout
 // -----------------------------------------------------------------------------
 ```

+**Heading Level 3 comments**

-“Heading Level 3” comments, which explain what’s going on in the following line(s), SHOULD use this style:
+Explain what’s going on in the following line(s), SHOULD use this style:

 ```php
 // Does an entry exist yet?